solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     http://localhost:7071/api/AddCustomerFunction
     ```

+-   You should get an error.
+Browse to the Azure Portal and the
+    mysqldevSUFFIXflex flexible server

+-   Under **Settings**, select **Networking**

+-   Select **Add current IP address (x.x.x.x)**

+-   Select **Save**

+-   Retry the above url, the data will be displayed, however it is over
--   Azure recommends that Flexible Server clients use the service's
+    non-SSL connection.
+Azure recommends that Flexible Server clients
-    public SSL certificate for secure access.
-Download the [Azure SSL
+    use the service's public SSL certificate for secure access.
+Download
-    certificate] to the Function App project root directory
+    the [Azure SSL certificate] to the Function App project root
+    directory

 -   Add the following lines to the Python code to utilize the Flexible
     Server public certificate and support connections over TLS 1.2: